 How to Stop It

 If you find yourself nodding your head at the above you may have noticed homeschool cliques going on in your group.
 If you want to stop the homeschool cliques it has to start with YOU.
 How does this happen?
-Here are a few things I have noticed through the years.
+Here are a few things I have noticed over the years.

 - Introduce yourself!
 If you see a new mom at a homeschool group, welcome her!
 If you have EVER been the outsider you know what it is like to walk into a room and know no one.
 Remember that feeling, and don’t let it happen to someone else!

-- Invite a newbie to a get together!
+- Invite a newbie to a get-together!
 One of the best ways I have found to get to know other homeschoolers is to invite them to a park, or into my home to discuss homeschooling.
 New homeschoolers are SO overwhelmed (you remember what that was like right?) and they tend to have TONS of questions.
 Getting them away from a group and truly welcoming them into your home or giving them a minute of your time is a great way to make them feel like they belong.

 - Be open!
 Yes, not everyone is going to have the same homeschool philosophy as you.
 Not everyone is going to have the same religion or believe the same as you do.
-This does not mean you have to black list them.
+This does not mean you have to blacklist them.
 As more and more people begin homeschooling it is only natural that there will be homeschoolers different than us.
 Welcome these families into your group. *Our homeschool group is Christian based, but we have never turned away a secular homeschooling family.
 As long as they respect the boundaries of the group and understand we are Christian based, they are welcome at any event we have.*

 Moms, homeschool cliques are going to happen.
 The key to breaking up these homeschool cliques is to be aware of the other moms around you.
 Be open to friendships with moms who may be a little different than you.
 Invite another mom over just to get to know her.
 If you always go to the park with the same group of friends, invite someone else to join you next time.
 If you are at an event and realize you haven’t got to know the mom who joined earlier this year, take some time to talk to her.
 Don’t allow yourself to get so comfortable in your own “circle” or “clique” of friends that you miss the chance for friendship with someone else.